Mike Kelly (Australian politician): Entry into politics

-Rudd-Gillard governments
+Rudd–Gillard governments

 At the 2007 federal election on 24 November, Kelly won the seat with a 6.67% two-party-preferred swing, and was appointed Parliamentary Secretary for Defence Support in the incoming Rudd Government.

 In 2008, after a prolonged and acrimonious debate within Australian veteran and political circles, Kelly formally acknowledged the existence of the 2nd D&E Platoon, a platoon of infantrymen that had been involved in a most successful ambush at Thua Tich on 29 May 1969 under the leadership of Corporal James Riddle.
 All trace of the platoon had disappeared from the records of the Vietnam War and had compromised the service histories of the 39 men who had served in it.
 In 2009, he was also appointed Parliamentary Secretary for Water.

 After a redistribution changed the boundaries of Eden-Monaro, Kelly defeated Liberal candidate David Gazard in the 2010 federal election with a swing of 2%.
 As a result of the re-elected Labor Government's regional focus, Kelly was appointed as Parliamentary Secretary for Agriculture, Fisheries and Forestry in September 2010.
 In December 2011, he was appointed as Parliamentary Secretary for Defence in a reshuffle of the Government.

 In a third reshuffle in early 2013, Kelly was promoted to the outer ministry and replaced Jason Clare as Minister for Defence Materiel.

 In November 2012, Kelly was sued by Lynton Crosby for alleging on Twitter that Crosby had used push polling.
 The case was eventually discontinued in 2015 by Crosby Textor after Kelly issued an apology which explained that his tweet had concerned a poll from 1995 in which Textor was involved before Crosby Textor's business had commenced.

 2013 onwards

 At the 2013 federal election, Kelly lost his seat to the Liberal Party candidate Peter Hendy.

 Preselected as the Labor candidate for Eden-Monaro in May 2015, Kelly defeated Hendy and regained the seat at the 2016 federal election becoming the seat's first opposition member since 1972.
+Moreover, it was the first time since 1969 that the non-Labor side had been in government without holding Eden-Monaro.